Crystal Robinson: Coaching career

 Robinson announced her retirement on June 1, 2007, to become an assistant coach with the Washington Mystics.

 After coaching with the Washington Mystics, she went back to Oklahoma to coach high school girls basketball for the McAlester High School Lady Buffaloes for a single season, where she guided the Lady Buffs to a 5A Oklahoma State title in her only season as head coach.

 On December 23, 2009, she became the women's basketball head coach at Murray State College, a junior college in Tishomingo, Oklahoma, effective in the 2010–11 season.
 The Murray State Lady Aggies had an overall record of 79–37 under her watch.

 In May 2013, Robinson joined Jerry Finkbeiner's staff at Utah State where she stayed for one season.
 The following season, Robinson was an assistant at TCU under Raegan Pebley.

 In January 2018, she was hired as an assistant coach for the Seattle Storm, and went on to win the 2018 WNBA championship with the team.

 In February 2019, she was hired as an assistant coach with the Dallas Wings under coach Brian Agler.

+In March 2022, she was hired as an assistant coach for the Phoenix Mercury under coach Vanessa Nygaard.

+In February 2024, she was hired as an assistant coach for the Chicago Sky under coach Teresa Weatherspoon.